Hello everyone!

 the arguments.

-Procedures can contain any number of statements and can use
+Functions can contain any number of statements and can use

-other procedures internally.
+other functions internally.

 Usage

-Once a procedure is declared, you can execute it using
+Once a function is declared, you can execute it using the function name and any arguments it requires.

 This will output: